Course Outline

 - Merging Files - join

-- Merging Files - paste, basename, dirname
+- Merging Files - paste, basename and dirname

 - Job Control - jobs